Watch a tutorial

 Filter datasets

 To show users specific dataset items to select from, workflow builders can apply multiple filters when creating the form.
 The filters depend on each other, so the user will need to select an item from a parent dropdown to activate the child dropdown.
+You can filter data using:- Manually entered values

 - Data references from your workflow (system values, user inputs, other datasets)